-- The FHCA hosted the children’s drop-in camp at the hall this past summer for the eighth consecutive summer.
-We intend to host this again in 2018.
+- The FHCA hosted the children’s drop-in camp at the hall this past summer for the ninth consecutive summer.
+We intend to host this again in 2019.

 - Other programs offered through other groups using the Community Centre fields and hall include:

 - Competitive Men’s Softball

 - Competitive Boys’ Softball

 - Friday night Darts